Get in Touch with NAME

 Maltese Foundations are regulated by the Second Schedule of the Civil Code (Chapter 16 of the Laws of Malta), which was introduced by Act XIII of 2007 to complement the detailed regulatory framework for trustee and fiduciary activities, and voluntary organisations.

-- for the fulfillment of a specified purpose – such foundations being referred to as ‘purpose foundations’; or
+- for the fulfilment of a specified purpose – such foundations being referred to as ‘purpose foundations’; or

 - for the benefit of a named person or class of persons – such foundations being referred to as ‘private foundations’.